Trip Facts

 Accommodation: Tea House Lodge

-After an early breakfast, you begin a gradual uphill trek along a plateau dotted with yak herder shelters.
-The trail offers stunning views of Everest, Cholatse, Lobuche, and Pumori against a dramatic mountain backdrop.
+After an early breakfast, you begin a gradual ascent across a plateau dotted with yak herder shelters.
+The trail offers stunning views of Everest, Cholatse, Lobuche, and Pumori, creating a striking alpine landscape.

-After about two and a half hours, you’ll reach Thukla, located below the terminal moraine of the Khumbu Glacier, the highest glacier in the world.
-From here, the trail climbs up the glacier’s terminal moraine, passing the Climbers’ and Sherpas’ Memorial Park, dedicated to those who lost their lives on Everest, with some memorials bearing inscriptions and others simple rock piles.
+After about two and a half hours of steady hiking, you reach Thukla, beneath the terminal moraine of the Khumbu Glacier, the world’s highest glacier.
+From here, you climb the moraine and pass the Climber and Sherpa Memorial, dedicated to those who lost their lives on Everest, with stone cairns and inscriptions honoring their legacy.

-Leaving the treeline behind, you enter glacial moraine terrain and catch your first glimpse of Kala Patthar.
-The trail then descends gently to the west, leading you into the Lobuche Valley.
+Leaving the tree line behind, you enter the vast glacial moraine where the landscape becomes rugged and dramatic.
+You catch your first view of Kala Patthar, a renowned viewpoint for Everest.
+The trail then descends gently into the Lobuche Valley, where you rest and reflect on the journey ahead.

 Day 11: Trek to GorakShep-Everest Base Camp-Gorak Shep